SonmezCankurt/FindPrefabsWithScript/README.md

 This project was created using Unity 2021.3.15f1 LTS.

+## Export Package

+1. Open the Unity Editor.
+2. Go to the "Assets" menu in the top menu bar.
+3. Select the "Export Package" option.
+4. In the opened window, deselect all and only select the FindPrefabsWithScript.cs file inside the Editor folder.
+5. After making the selection, clicking the "Export" button will create an export package containing only this file.

 ## Usage

 1. Open Unity Editor.
 2. Navigate to the "Custom Tools" menu.<>
 3. Select "Find Prefabs with Script" to open the tool's window.